A paperfolding paradise

-On his website 'Bits of Smith', John Smith notes that in the The Magic of Lewis Carroll, Nelson, 1973, John Fisher, quotes a passage from Lewis Carroll's diaries which reads.
+On his website 'Bits of Smith', John Smith notes that in the The Magic of Lewis Carroll, Nelson, 1973, the editor John Fisher, quotes a passage from Lewis Carroll's diaries which reads.
 "We were playing on the fort at Margate, and a gentleman on a seat near asked us if we could make a paper boat, with a seat at each end and a basket in the middle for fish."
 This sounds like a description of the Chinese Junk.
 No date for this incident is given, however this clearly raises the possibility that the folded paper fishing boats referred to on several other occasions in Lewis Carroll's diaries may be Chinese Junks rather than, as I have always previously assumed, the much simpler paper boat design made from the newspaper hat.
-The earliest of these references is from June 1889 and reads, 'Once at luncheon I had the Duchess (of Albany) as neighbour and once at breakfast, and had several other chats with her, and found her very pleasant indeed.
+One of the earliest of these references is from June 1889 and reads, 'Once at luncheon I had the Duchess (of Albany) as neighbour and once at breakfast, and had several other chats with her, and found her very pleasant indeed.
 Princess Alice is a sweet little girl.
 Her little brother (the Duke of Albany) was entirely fascinating, a perfect little prince, and the picture of good-humour.
 On Sunday afternoon I had a pleasant half-hour with the children, telling them "Bruno's Picnic" and folding a fishing-boat for them.'

 Diagrams for the Chinese Junk also appear in: